c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 I will utilize 12 csv files with the following naming convention: YYYYMM-divvy-tripdata.
 Each file includes the fields: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, and member_casual.

 ## Process
-Given the worksheet limitation of 1,048,576 rows in Microsoft Excel we will be using BigQuery to clean and analyze the data which contains over 5.6 million rows.
+Given the worksheet limitation of 1,048,576 rows in Microsoft Excel, we will be using BigQuery to clean and analyze the data which contains over 5.6 million rows.

 ### Combining the Data
 To merge the 12 CSV files, I employed the batch upload operation in BigQuery.
 Initially, I uploaded all the files to a Google Cloud Storage bucket named gc_cyclist_data.
 Subsequently, I utilized the wildcard function to upload and append the content of the 12 CSV files into a single table named [2022_trip_data_raw](https://console.cloud.google.com/bigquery?hl=en&project=voltaic-spider-405020&ws=!1m5!1m4!4m3!1svoltaic-spider-405020!2sCyclist_Data!3s2022_trip_data_raw).
 This approach was feasible due to the consistent schema across all files.

+### Data Exploration

+Before cleaning the data, I review the data to understand the following:
+* What data types and inputs are present?
+* What is my primary key?
+* Are there any potential calculations/logic errors that may arise?

+Observations:
+1. The **ride_id** field is the primary key and is a unique identifier for all observations.
+2. The **start_station_name, start_station_id, end_station_name, end_station_id, end_lat,end_lng** fields contained null values